-Mr C T Burrell, Mr B C E Rowley and Mr R J Burrell are Directors of Burrell Stockbroking Pty Ltd. This company provides stockbroking and secretarial, portfolio administration and management services to the Company.
-No brokerage was paid by the Company to Burrell Stockbroking Pty Ltd during the year, and an amount of \$17,542 was paid in respect of the other services.
-Mr C T Burrell, Mr B C E Rowley and Mr R J Burrell are Directors of Burrell & Co Holdings Pty Ltd. This company provides clearing and settlement services to the Company.
-There were no fees or charges paid by the Company to Burrell & Co Holdings Pty Ltd during the year.
+Messrs C T Burrell, G J Vickery and R J Burrell are Directors of Burrell Stockbroking Pty Ltd. This company provides stockbroking and secretarial, portfolio administration and management services to the Company.
+An amount of \$670 (2023: \$2,504) in brokerage was paid by the Company to Burrell Stockbroking Pty Ltd during the year, and an amount of \$20,881 (2023: \$20,696) was paid in respect of the other services.

 Other details relating to Directors are set out at Note 23.
-Related Parties, in the Notes to and forming part of the Financial Statements for the year ended 30 June 2020.
+Related Parties, in the Notes to and forming part of the Financial Statements for the year ended 30 June 2024.

-Except as otherwise disclosed, no Director of the Company has received, or has become entitled to receive, a benefit because of a contract that the directors, or a firm of which the director is a member, or an entity in which the Director has a substantial financial interest, has made (during the year ended 30 June 2020 or at any other time) with the Company; or an entity that the Company controlled, or a body corporate that was related to the Company, when the contract was made or when the Director received, or became entitled to receive, the benefit.
+Except as otherwise disclosed, no Director of the Company has received, or has become entitled to receive, a benefit because of a contract that the directors, or a firm of which the director is a member, or an entity in which the Director has a substantial financial interest, has made (during the year ended 30 June 2024 or at any other time) with the Company; or an entity that the Company controlled, or a body corporate that was related to the Company, when the contract was made or when the Director received, or became entitled to receive, the benefit.